appsmithorg/appsmith-docs/widget-reference/dropdown-1.md

 | ------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **onOptionChange** | Sets the action to be run when the user selects/unselects an option.
 See a list of [supported actions](../core-concepts/writing-code/appsmith-framework.md) |
 | **onFilterUpdate** | Trigger an action on change of `filterText`.
 See a list of [supported actions](../core-concepts/writing-code/appsmith-framework.md)                         |

+## Server-side Filterting
+The Select widget has the option to configure server-side filtering, where search queries are sent to the backend, and responses are used to populate options on the Select widget.
+The video below explains how to configure this.

+{% embed url="https://youtu.be/QDmTwRaLzHg" caption="How To Setup Server-side Filtering For The Select Widget" %}